raspberrypilearning/getting-started-with-gpio-zero/worksheet.md

 1. Open Python 3 from the main menu.

-1. You can switch an LED on and off straight from the Python shell.
-Firstly, you'll need to import the GPIO Zero library.
+1. You can switch an LED on and off by typing commands directly into the Python interpretor window (also known as the Python shell).
+Let's do this by first, importing the GPIO Zero library.
 You also need to tell the Pi which GPIO pin you are using - in this case pin 17.
+Next to the chevrons `>>>` type:

 	```python
 	from gpiozero import LED
 	led = LED(17)

 	```
+	Press **Enter** on the keyboard.

-1. To make the LED switch on, type the following:
+1. To make the LED switch on, type the following and press enter:

 	```python
 	led.on()